BlueRedSkyLTD/PowerDir/PowerDir/doc/Get-PowerDir.md

 ## DESCRIPTION
-Get-PowerDir is used to display files and directories. search for them in a user-friendly way, alsosupporting colors.
+Get-PowerDir is used to display files and directories.
+Search for them in a user-friendly way and supporting colors.

 ## EXAMPLES